Updated: Nov 28, 2022

 The hardship deduction cannot be more than the amount of child care paid by the parent in the current situation.

 If you are the parent who is supposed to pay child support, you must continue to pay the entire sum specified in your current order until the order is amended.
-And if you lose your job and have no income, failing to make court-ordered payments will result in an arrearages order.
+And if you lose your job and have no income, failing to make court-ordered payments will result in an arrearage order.
 Interest is levied on outstanding arrears at a rate of 10% per year on the entire unpaid balance.

-Find A Family Lawyer in Los Angeles
+Find A Family Lawyer in Los Angeles for Child Custody Case

 Attempting to negotiate a child custody arrangement can be difficult, particularly during a contentious divorce.
-Hiring a Child Custody Lawyer with experience handling these delicate and crucial circumstances will make all the difference.
+Hiring a Los Angeles Child Custody Lawyer with experience handling these delicate and crucial circumstances will make all the difference.